Tiramisioux/cinemate/README.md

 ## CineMate CLI

 Cinemate offers a set of Command-Line Interface (CLI) commands that allow users to control camera settings directly from the terminal.
-This guide will walk you through how to use these commands effectively, including the optional use of arguments to toggle controls.

 #### Disabling CineMate autostart

-CineMate autostarts by default.
 To stop the autostarted instance:

     cd cinemate
     make stop